 Bio: Hanna Saarikoski (b.
 1978 Kannus, Finland) is a Helsinki/Somerniemi-based visual artist who graduated from Finnish Academy of Fine Arts in 2008.
 In her artistic practice she combines painting, drawing, video art, installations and performative elements.
 Saarikoski’s works have been on display in numerous solo and group exhibitions in Finland including Mänttä Art Festival 2012, Aboa Vetus & Ars Nova in Turku, Kiasma and Espoo Museum of Modern Art.

-Upcoming projects and exhibitions:
+Current & upcoming projects and exhibitions: